Tennessee suspect's family sees depression, shame behind rampage

 Thousands of mourners are expected in Marietta, Georgia, on Tuesday night at a memorial service for Marine Lance Corporal Squire K. “Skip” Wells, one of the five slain servicemen.

-Wells, 21, a reservist and youngest victim of the attack, is the first to be honored individually at a memorial service.
+Wells, 21, a reservist and youngest victim of the attack, is the first to be honoured individually at a memorial service.

 (Additional reporting by Doina Chiacu and Roberta Rampton in Washington, Julia Edwards in Pittsburgh, Frank McGurty in New York and Suleiman Al-Khalidi in Beirut; Writing by Frank McGurty; Editing by James Dalgleish and Lisa Shumaker)